Printing Terms

 Post-consumer Recovered Paper

-material recovered after being used by a consumer.
-See also recovered paper, recycled content paper, recycled paper
+Material recovered after being used by a consumer.
+See also recovered paper, recycled content paper, recycled paper.

 PPI